c5tr/clipkit/README.md

 # clipkit

-this is a webapp to upload and host video files, with a focus on Discord embedding.
-It's still a work in progress.
+this is a webapp to upload and host video files, with a focus on Discord embedding. it's a paused work in progress. it was created to learn about the Remix framework and authentication.

 ## roadmap